Employment, Training & Education Services

 - Assistance in locating approved training providers and registering for programs

 WorkSource Atlanta Regional provides these services and more at local Career Resource Centers located throughout the seven-county program service area.
-In addition, the Mobile Career Lab is stationed weekly at convenient locations in the program service area.
+Currently, the Mobile Career Lab is out for maintenance however it will be stationed weekly at convenient locations in the program service area in the near future.

 For more information about job training and education services, contact WorkSource Atlanta Regional at 404-463-3327 or firstname.lastname@example.org.